globalizejs/globalize/README.md

   duplicating data if using multiple i18n libraries that leverage CLDR.
 - Keeps code modular.
 Allows developers to load the i18n functionalities they need.
-- Runs in browsers and Node.js, consitently across all of them.
+- Runs in browsers and Node.js, consistently across all of them.
 - Makes globalization as easy to use as jQuery.

 Globalize is based on the Unicode Consortium's Common Locale Data Repository